-Mouth-watering Italian Food and Wine Holidays
+Italian Food Holidays

 A Taste of Italy

-A food and wine holiday in Venice will open up a world of the cosmopolitan empire that was, having raided the recipe books of the Arabs, Armenians, Greeks, Jews and Turks, Venetian chefs took their cue from trading posts in the Levant and this bazaar city found spices, the secret of its subtle cookery.
+Venice – A food and wine holiday in Venice will open up a world of the cosmopolitan empire that was, having raided the recipe books of the Arabs, Armenians, Greeks, Jews and Turks, Venetian chefs took their cue from trading posts in the Levant and this bazaar city found spices, the secret of its subtle cookery.

+Many of our specialist operators are passionate about specific regions and the foodie secrets in store.
 Specialist operators can advise you on everything from eating in a hole-in-the-wall osteria (inn) to a Michelin-starred restaurant.
 All of which is geared to making your Italian food and wine holiday absolutely perfect.